Icinga/icingaweb2/doc/graphs.md

                     'Dataset %nr%' will be displayed, with %nr% meaning a number starting at 1 and incrementing for every line without a label
-* **stack**         If provided, this graph will be shown on top of each other graph in the same stack and causes all graphs in the same stack to be rendered culmulative
+* **stack**         If provided, this graph will be shown on top of each other graph in the same stack and causes all graphs in the same stack to be rendered cumulative
 * **discrete**      Set to display the line in a discrete manner, i.e. using hard steps between values instead of drawing a interpolated line between points
 * **color**         The color to use for the line or fill, either in Hex form or as a string supported in the SVG style tag